jenkinsci/scm-filter-branch-pr-plugin/README.md

 [Declarative pipelines provide a "when" condition][declarative-when].
 Therefore, similar logic can be applied.
-For example, deploy only when not a peer review and it is the master branch.
+For example, deploy only when not a peer review and it is the main branch.

 ```groovy
 pipeline {